Samuel B. Fairbank: Biography

 Samuel was born in Stamford, Connecticut, the eldest son of John Barnard Fairbank, principal of a school.
 The family later moved to Massachusetts where they manufactured straw hats.
 Fairbank studied at Illinois earning an A.B. in 1842 and an A.M. in 1845 followed by studies at the Andover Theological Seminary.
 He was ordained D.D. in 1845.
-Shortly after marrying Abby Allen (died 1852), the couple moved to India to join the American Marathi Mission in western India.
+Shortly after marrying Abby Allen (died 1852), the couple moved to India, inspired by Rufus Anderson, to join the American Marathi Mission in western India.
 His work was mainly at Ahmednagar (1846 to 1850 and again from 1871 to 1879), Bombay (1850 to 1857), Wadala (1857 to 1871 with a break in the US from 1869-71) and from 1889 at Kodaikanai in South India.
 Fairbank had a camp on the ridge at Prospect Point in Kodaikanal.
 He visited the United States on three furloughs.